 A parliamentary report of 1777 recorded parish workhouses in operation in Bridge (for up to 36 inmates), Harbledown St Michael (10), Holy Cross—Westgate (30), Nackington (12), and Thanington (12).

-Following Gilbert's Act of 1782, Gilbert Unions were formed by Harbledown and by Petham.
+Following Gilbert's Act of 1782, Gilbert Unions were formed centred on Harbledown and Petham.

 The Petham Gilbert Union included the parishes of Petham, Lower Hardres, Waltham and Crundale.
 The Union erected a workhouse on 3 acres of common land known as Handville Green.
 In 1828, it transferred to private ownership, with one of the outhouses being used as a bakery and another as a beer shop.
 During World War Two it was taken over by the army and the garden turned into a potato field.
 The building is now a hotel.